Robert-312/PyTorch-CNN-Framework/Capstone Project 2/Readme.md

 <a href="notebooks/Support%20Notebooks%20for%20Modules/Metrics and Training Loop.ipynb" >Metrics and Training Loop Notebook</a>

-The TrainingLoop performs the training epics and passes the results to an instance of the Metrics object.
+The TrainingLoop performs the training epochs and passes the results to an instance of the Metrics object.
 The Metrics object holds the probabilities and predictions for each epoch run.
 It also displays and saves this data.
 The Metrics instance can be used in the training loop to display selected results after each epoch.
 It also allows you to display all metrics including epoch by epoch plots after training is completed.

 ### TrainingLoop